 Furthermore, this significantly reduces or even eliminates your server-side video transcoding requirements and costs.

 Storage/Upload Target Options

-With regards to storage options, you decide where user videos get sent to, options include your YouTube channel, your Google Drive account, AWS S3 buckets, Microsoft Azure containers, or your WordPress media gallery (through the Clipchamp API's Blob output option).
+With regards to storage options, you decide where user videos get sent to, options include your YouTube channel, your Google Drive account, AWS S3 buckets, Microsoft Azure containers, or your WordPress media gallery.
+Available upload options depend on the plan you're on.